manninenaj/HALO_lidar_toolbox/README.md

 # HALO lidar toolbox
 HALO Streamline Photonics Doppler lidar data postprocessing toolbox

-This software is released under CRAPL license, for now.
+This software is released under CRAPL license, and as is.
 See the CRAPL-LICENSE.txt for more details.

 This toolbox has been succesfully tested at several sites: FMI Dopper lidar network sites, ARM sites where Doppler lidar was deployed, Jülich (Germany), and Granada (Spain).

-However, note that the toolbox is still in development phase and errors might occur.
-Please let me know if that happens.
-You are also more than welcome to suggest changes or additions in to the toolbox!
+Please note that the toolbox is not developed aynomre phase and errors might occur.
+I've since moved on to different tasks so I cannot provide any suppor for this toolbox.
+Feel free to modify and improve if needed!

 Please note that the toolbox requires that the original hpl files are converted into netcdf format!

-8 November 2018
+18 Jan 2023
 Antti J Manninen
-contact at anttijuhanimanninen at gmail com

 ----
 ### Sequence for processing HALO Doppler lidar data by using this toolbox: